I’ve been struggling with chronic illness for a while now, and you would think I got it all figured out, but these past few weeks have been terrible.

 I’ve been dealing with chronic pain since September 2013.
 Last year, the pain got worse where I couldn’t even sit down for too long.
-And after going to 5+ doctors and having surgery to remove a lump last Sept, I was diagnosed with a reproductive disease.
+And after complaining to 5+ doctors and having surgery, I was diagnosed with a reproductive disease.
 Cool. 😑

-Now the good news is I was able to know exactly what’s going on with me.
-But the bad/sad news is I’m stuck with this for-eh-ver.
+Now the good news is I was able to know exactly what’s going on with me (and give a virtual side-eye to all the folks that were saying “oh, that’s normal”).
+But the bad news is I’m stuck with this for-eh-ver.
 Which meant I had to figure out a way to work with clients, work on my personal projects (AWS and coding), and try to find another full-time gig.
 (There wasn’t an option for me to work remote or part-time after surgery, so I left in Nov.)

-After losing clients from La Rona, I went back to job searching on LinkedIn.
-But reading the job descriptions, I had to be honest with myself.
-Do I really want to be stuck at a desk for 7-8 hours a day?
+Then La Rona hit, and I went back to job searching on LinkedIn.
+But after reading the job descriptions, I had to be honest with myself.
+Do I really want to be stuck at a desk for 7-8 hours 5 days a week?
 Whether remote or worse, open-space office?
 Hell nah.
 But jobless and clientless during a pandemic is not fun.

-So, fast forward to now – after trying lots of tips and tricks to help me focus, be productive and consistent, I am struggling to GSD.
+So, fast forward to now – after trying lots of tips and tricks to help me focus, be productive and consistent, I was struggling to GSD.

-One thing I can say is, I didn’t factor in those days where my body says ‘nope, not today’.
-Where all I can do is read/learn/eat (when I remember)… in bed.
-There are also days where I can knock out everything on my to-do list from today and tomorrow.
-Which is fine, but that led to burnout trying to do all the things with all this temporary energy.
+Then there are days where I can knock out everything on my to-do list from today and tomorrow.
+Which was okay, but that led to burnout trying to do all the things with all this temporary energy.

-So, what’s a girl to do when you have to work and you’re dealing with chronic illness and everything that comes with it (stress, depression, and anemia)?
+So, what’s a girl to do when you have to work and you’re dealing with chronic illness and everything that comes with it?

-So after looking for tips 4 in the morning, I went on Instagram to scroll some more.
-(Don’t judge me, please.)
-Anyway, I came across this masterclass where a web designer talks about how creating one-day, done-for-you packages to work less and get paid more.
+So after looking for tips 4 in the morning, I came across this masterclass where a web designer talks about how creating one-day, done-for-you or done-with-you packages to work less and get paid more.
 And after watching this, the lightbulb went on.
 I can do this!

 Can you imagine how I felt finding out that I can serve the same audience and offer the same services, and all I’ll have to do bundle it up into one day’s work?